dusrdev/Sharpify/README.md

 For bug reports, feature requests or offers of support/sponsorship contact <dusrdev@gmail.com>

-This project is proudly made in Israel 🇮🇱, for the benefit of human kind.
+> This project is proudly made in Israel 🇮🇱 for the benefit of mankind.